-Buffered is a Virtual Private Network (VPN) that has been around since the middle of 2013.
-It is an outstanding, Hungary-based VPN that is dedicated to privacy.
-Buffered VPN runs on easy-to-use software that is available for Windows and Mac.
+Buffered is a Virtual Private Network (VPN) that was founded back in 2013.
+It is a premium service based in Gibraltar that is dedicated to privacy.
+Buffered VPN provides easy-to-use custom apps for Windows and Mac.

 Buffered VPN’s Pricing and Plans

-Buffered starts at $12.99 for a one-month subscription, which for the level of service certainly isn’t expensive.
-However, it becomes much more reasonable when you commit for six months – $59.94 (the equivalent of $9.99 per month).
+Buffered costs $12.99 for a one-month subscription, which is considered a high-end price for a premium VPN.
+However, it does get cheaper when you commit for six months – $59.94 (the equivalent of $9.99 per month).

-What’s more, Buffered VPN has a 30-day money-back guarantee, which allows anybody to test the service for up to ten hours, to make sure that it does everything they need it for.
+In addition, Buffered VPN has a 30-day money-back guarantee.
+This will permit anybody to test the service for up to ten hours, to make sure it works exactly as they require

-Subscribers can pay via Paypal, Visa, MasterCard, Discover, American Express and Diners Club.
-Sadly, Buffered does not accept Bitcoins at the moment.
+Subscribers can pay using Paypal, Visa, MasterCard, Discover, American Express and Diners Club.
+Buffered also accept Bitcoin payments.